react-cosmos/react-cosmos/CONTRIBUTING.md

 1. Playground renders and Loader `<iframe>` is added to DOM
 1. Loader renders inside iframe and sends `loaderReady` event to *window.parent*
-1. Playground receives `loaderReady` event and immediately sends `fixtureSelect` event to the loader frame, if any of two cases are met:
+1. Playground receives `loaderReady` event and immediately sends `fixtureLoad` event to the loader frame, if any of two cases are met:
     - User quickly selects fixture before Loader is ready (edge-case)
     - The Cosmos URL already contains a selected fixture
-1. *If fixture is selected...*
-1. Loader immediately sends `fixtureLoad` event to playground with the serializable part of the selected fixture
-1. Playground receives fixture contents via `fixtureLoad` and puts it inside local state
-1. Serializable fixture contents show up in fixture editor

 ## Progress